gazbert/bxbot/README.md

 runtime classpath - see the _[Installation Guide](#the-manual-way)_ for how to do this.

 ### How do I write my own Exchange Adapter?
-_"I was seldom able to see an opportunity until it had ceased to be one."_ - Mark Twain
+_"Battle not with monsters, lest ye become a monster, and if you gaze into the abyss, the abyss gazes also into you."_ - Friedrich Nietzsche

-The best place to start is with one of the inbuilt Exchange Adapters - see the latest [`BitstampExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/BitstampExchangeAdapter.java) for example.
+It's not easy, and can be frustrating at times, but a good place to start is with one of the inbuilt Exchange Adapters - see the latest
+[`BitstampExchangeAdapter`](./bxbot-exchanges/src/main/java/com/gazbert/bxbot/exchanges/BitstampExchangeAdapter.java)
+for example.
 There is also an Exchange Adapter specific channel on [Gitter](https://gitter.im/BX-bot/exchange-adapters).